maglnet/ComposerRequireChecker/README.md

 bin/composer-require-checker check --config-file=path/to/config.json /path/to/your/project/composer.json
 ```

+> By default, it uses `composer-require-checker.json` if the file exists.

 ### Scan Additional Files

 To scan files, that are not part of your autoload definition you may add glob patterns to the config file's `scan-files`